ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_neon/_review.md

             Dot product instructions were added in the Arm v8.4-A architecture.
     - questions:
         question: >
-            Neon intrinsics provide a performance improvement to dot product implementation.
+            Implementing dot product of two vectors with Neon intrinsics provides a performance improvement.
         answers:
             - "True"
             - "False"